 - Don't shelve unchanged files: Only shelves files that have changed.

-Make shelf globally accessible: Promotes shelved files from an edge server to a commit server, where it can be accessed by other edge servers participating in the distributed configuration.
+Make shelf globally accessible: Promotes shelved files from an edge server to a commit server.
+This makes those shelved files accessible to other edge servers participating in the distributed configuration.
 Once a shelved change has been promoted, all subsequent local modifications to the shelf are also pushed to the commit server and remain until the shelf is deleted.
 See "Automatically promoting shelves" under Promoting shelved changelists in Helix Core Server Administrator Guide.

 P4V shelves the file in the selected changelist (or, if you are shelving files in the default changelist, creates a new changelist).